gaehlerm/SoftwareEngineering/README.md

 # 49. Mental health

-I didn't really think about this topic until I watched just another random youtube video about this topic[https://youtu.be/aK_Jq00Hd8E].
+I didn't really think about this topic until I watched just another random youtube video about this topic [](https://youtu.be/aK_Jq00Hd8E).
 It's not exactly the topic I wanted to write about in this book to begin with, but as I look at the other chapters around here, it probably makes sense to write about it as well.
 Because mental health is a huge problem in software engineering.
 Trust me, I've been there as well.
 Of course there are also physical problems because we sit too much, but probably more prevalent are mental health issues.

 First of all, we have to agree to the fact that we are not machines.
 We are humans.
 Our brain is just one of our organs and it can be damaged.
 And the most common cause of brain damage is excessive amounts of adrenalin and cortisone, two stress related hormons.
 These hormons are great as they allowed us to suppress pain and gain powers to fight off wild animals.
 But when exposed to them for a long time, they seriously damage our bodies and brains.
 And this frequently happens in software engineering.
 We are constantly under pressure to deliver and do not have sufficient time to calm down again.
 On the long term, this is a serious issue as it causes burn-out and depression.